neherlab/flu_clades/README.md

 \psi_n + \beta_n + \delta_b > \theta_n
 ```
 The current value for the threshold in the A/H3N2 clade assignment is $\theta=0.85$.
-This means that mutations on a branch alone are insufficient to trigger a clade assignment unless their weight sums to more than 22.
+This means that mutations on a branch alone are insufficient to trigger a clade assignment unless their weights sum to more than 22.
 But together with a phylogenetic score, the threshold can be crossed.